-Building on your knowledge from the previous years' modules in inorganic chemistry, you’ll study topics including: electron transfer pathways; inorganic chemistry in biological systems; the principles of molecular and supramolecular photochemistry; applications of inorganic photochemistry; and photocatalysis.
-You’ll spend around four hours in lectures and seminars each week for this module.
+Building on your knowledge from the previous years' modules in physical chemistry, you’ll study topics including: intermolecular forces, computer modelling and simulations of condensed phases and chemical sensors.
+You’ll spend around two hours in lectures and seminars each week for this module.

 Contemporary Physical Chemistry

 You’ll learn about the properties of matter from condensed matter through to gas phase including the novel states of matter such as ultracold molecules in traps and liquid He nanodroplets, microsolvated clusters, and low dimensional carbon structures.
 You’ll study the dynamics of chemical processes and the capability of modern light sources allowing for the study of time-resolved measurements on timescales ranging from pico- to attoseconds.
 You’ll study this module through two hours of lectures per week.